AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

   </p>

  y<sub>t</sub>[k] is the k
-th element of the length K + 1 unnormalised output vector yt, and N is the number of bidirectional levels.
+th element of the length K + 1 unnormalised output vector y<sub>t</sub>, and N is the number of bidirectional levels.